ShenMian/sokoban-rs/README.md

   Supports moving and zooming the map.
 When switching levels, the zoom will be automatically adjusted to fit the window size.

 - **Player character animation**:
-  Player character have smooth movement and movement animations in different directions.
+  Player character has smooth movement and movement animations in different directions.

 - **Front-end and back-end separation**:
   Backend code (such as solvers) does not depend on frontend (such as Bevy).